On Completely Edge-Independent Spanning Trees in Locally Twisted Cubes: Introduction

 The {\it hypercube}, denoted by $Q_n$, is a classical interconnection network that has many desirable properties, such as low diameter, high connectivity, symmetry, etc. [5, 6, 7].
-The CISTs in $Q_n$ have been extensively studied.
-Barden et al. proposed a method for obtaining the maximum number of CISTs in $Q_n$, and proved that there exist $\lfloor \frac{n}{2} \rfloor$ CISTs in $Q_n$ [8].
-For the {\it Cartesian product network} $G\times F$, Ku et al. gave two methods to embed CISTs [9].
-The first method constructed $n_1+n_2$ CISTs in $G \times F$ with certain assumptions, while the second one with no assumptions constructed $n_1+n_2-1$ CISTs in $G \times F$, where $n_1$ (resp. $n_2$) is the number of CISTs in $G$ (resp. $F$).
-In 2021, Zhou et al. proposed the maximum number of CISTs and edge-disjoint spanning $c$-forests of equiarboreal graphs [10].
-In 2022, Wang et al. proposed an algorithm that constructed completely independent spanning trees (CISTs for short) in the line graph of graph $G$ based on $G$'s CISTs [15].
-Furthermore, CISTs have also been studied for some special networks [11, 12, 13, 14].
+The CEISTs in $Q_n$ have been extensively studied.
+Barden et al. proposed a method for obtaining the maximum number of CEISTs in $Q_n$, and proved that there exist $\lfloor \frac{n}{2} \rfloor$ CEISTs in $Q_n$ [8].
+For the {\it Cartesian product network} $G\times F$, Ku et al. gave two methods to embed CEISTs [9].
+The first method constructed $n_1+n_2$ CEISTs in $G \times F$ with certain assumptions, while the second one with no assumptions constructed $n_1+n_2-1$ CEISTs in $G \times F$, where $n_1$ (resp. $n_2$) is the number of CEISTs in $G$ (resp. $F$).
+In 2021, Zhou et al. proposed the maximum number of CEISTs and edge-disjoint spanning $c$-forests of equiarboreal graphs [10].
+In 2022, Wang et al. proposed an algorithm that constructed completely independent spanning trees in the line graph of graph $G$ based on $G$'s CEISTs [15].
+Furthermore, CEISTs have also been studied for some special networks [11, 12, 13, 14].

-Fan et al. introduced the notion of {\it bijective connection networks} (BC networks for short) in [16], which include many well-known networks, such as hypercubes, locally twisted cubes, crossed cubes, etc., and other less known networks.
+\eject Fan et al. introduced the notion of {\it bijective connection networks} (BC networks for short) [16, 28], which include many well-known networks, such as hypercubes, locally twisted cubes, crossed cubes, etc., and other less known networks.
 Based on BC networks, {\it conditional BC networks} were defined by Cheng et al. in [17].
 It has been shown that hypercubes, crossed cubes, locally twisted cubes, and M\"obius cubes all belong to conditional BC networks.
-As of today, CISTs in hypercubes [8] and crossed cubes [18] have been obtained, while CISTs in locally twisted cubes and M\"obius cubes [24] still remain unsolved.
+As of today, CEISTs in hypercubes [8] and crossed cubes [18] have been obtained, while CEISTs in locally twisted cubes and M\"obius cubes [24] still remain unsolved.

 As a prominent variant of the hypercube, the {\it locally twisted cube} $LTQ_n$, proposed by Yang et al. [19], has advantageous properties including low diameter and low fault-diameter.
 Hsieh et al. proved that $LTQ_n$ is $(2n-5)$-Hamiltonian (for $n \geq 3$) if each vertex in $LTQ_n$ is associated with at least two fault edges [20].
 In this paper, we study how to embed the maximal number of CEISTs in the $LTQ_n$.
 Our work in this paper can be outlined as follows: \begin{enumerate} \item[1)] We propose a recursive algorithm, named {\it CEISTs\_$LTQ$}, that constructs $\lfloor \frac{n}{2} \rfloor$ CEISTs $T_1, T_2, ..., T_{\lfloor \frac{n}{2} \rfloor}$ in the $LTQ_n$; \item[2)] We prove theoretically the correctness of {\it CEISTs\_$LTQ$}, and determine its time complexity as $O(n\cdot{2^n})$, where $n$ is the dimension of $LTQ$; \item[3)] To solidly validate the algorithm, {\it CEISTs\_$LTQ$} has been actually implemented, and we present the running outputs; \item[4)] We have simulated the broadcasting in $LTQ_n$ using {\it CEISTs}, and the outcomes are presented and discussed. \end{enumerate}